-On behalf of the Board of Directors of the British Columbia Innovation Council (BCIC), I am pleased to present the BCIC Service Plan for the three fiscal years from 2013/14 to 2015/16.
+On behalf of the Board of Directors of the British Columbia Innovation Council (BCIC), I am pleased to present the organization's Service Plan Update for fiscal years 2013/14 to 2015/16.
+This revision contains the same information as the January 2013 Service Plan except for updated information regarding BCIC's Senior Management Team (page 9) and the transfer of responsibility for BCIC to the Ministry of Technology, Innovation and Citizens' Services.